-What to Write in a New Baby Card (Even If You’ve Never Had a Baby)
+What to Write in a New Baby Card

 A cheat sheet for thoughtful messages.

 New babies are exciting.
 They’re also overwhelming, a little confusing, and not something everyone has experience with.
-So if you’ve ever found yourself staring at the blank inside of a baby card thinking, “I don’t have kids… what am I even supposed to say?”—you are not alone.
+So if you’ve ever found yourself staring at the blank inside of a baby card thinking, “I don’t have kids… what am I even supposed to say?” you are not alone.

 Not everyone knows what new parents want to hear, but you don’t need to be a baby expert to write a card that feels meaningful, supportive, or even a little funny.
 Whether you’re a coworker, cousin, best friend, or the cool aunt who’s more into design than diapers, this guide will help you come up with the perfect new baby message, and maybe even pull together a thoughtful little gift while you’re at it.